 Walnuts used to be viewed as unhealthy due to their high fat and calorie content, but in recent history we have found this assumption to be completely false.
-Packed with healthy essential fats, antioxidants, vitamins, trace minerals, protein and fiber, walnuts are a veritable super food.
 These tree nuts have negligible sodium, are cholesterol free and are unique in the fact that they contain polyunsaturated fats instead of monounsaturated fats (basically the type of fat is healthier than in other nuts).

 The health benefits of walnuts that result from their impressive content resume are many.
 Let’s discuss a handful of the benefits of walnuts you might not already know.

 Walnuts are high in alpha-linolenic acid (ALA), a kind of omega-3 fatty acid that plays an important role in brain cell structure and function.
 In the body, ALA can be transformed into docosahexaenoic acid (DHA), a key component of brain tissue that contributes to brain health.
 This is why walnuts are good for memory and cognitive function.